Zachary-Pearce/Pomegranate/README.md

 Note that even though all the components used may be compatible with a particular family, minor changes may still need to be made when they are stitched together in your final deployment.

 ## Change Log
 See the [Releases](https://github.com/Zachary-Pearce/Pomegranate/releases/) page.
-I will also post discoveries and major changes on my [LinkedIn](https://www.linkedin.com/in/zachary-pearce-231307243/).
+I also post about interesting discoveries and major changes on my [LinkedIn](https://www.linkedin.com/in/zachary-pearce-231307243/).